mcguinlu/thesis/front-and-back-matter/_acknowledgements.md

 There are several people without whom I would not have survived the process of writing a dissertation during COVID times.
 Ben, Doug, Christin - thank you!

-Finally, a big thanks to Vivienne Gardiner, who sacrificed a substantial amount of time to proof-reading this thesis.
+Finally, a big thanks to Vivienne Gardiner, who sacrificed a substantial amount of time to proof-read this thesis.

 \bigskip